Nordhausen, Thuringia

 In the early 20th century, this became a centre of the engineering and arms industries.
 During World War II, the Nazi German government established and operated the nearby KZ Mittelbau-Dora concentration camp, where 60,000 forced labourers had to work in the arms industry.
 They were prisoners of war and persons from occupied territories.
-Some 20,000 persons died because of the bad conditions.
+Some 20,000 persons died because of the inhumane conditions.
 In April 1945, most of the city was destroyed by Royal Air Force bombings, resulting in 8,800 casualties (more than 20% of the population).
-25 % of the historic inner city survived.
+Only 25% of the historic inner city survived.
 Nordhausen suffered the most damage during the war of any city in Thuringia.
 A week later the United States troops occupied the city, followed weeks later by the Soviet Red Army.
 The city was within the Soviet zone of occupation, and later the territory was known as East Germany.
 Hundreds of German scientists and their families from Nordhausen were among thousands deported to the Soviet Union after the war to work on advanced rocket and other arms engineering projects.

 Nordhausen is the birthplace of the mathematician Oswald Teichmüller, known for his groundbreaking work on the Teichmüller spaces – which were named after him.
 It is the site of the Nordhausen University of Applied Sciences (Fachhochschule Nordhausen), founded in 1997 after the reunification of Germany.
 The university has 2,500 students.